Takashi Sorimachi

-Takashi Sorimachi (反町 隆史, Sorimachi Takashi) is a Japanese actor and singer.
+Takashi Noguchi (野口 隆史, Noguchi Takashi), known professionally as Takashi Sorimachi (反町 隆史, Sorimachi Takashi), is a Japanese actor and singer.
 He is mostly famous for having portrayed Eikichi Onizuka in the 1998 live-action drama adaptation of the popular manga series Great Teacher Onizuka, and the assassin O in Hong Kong action thriller film Fulltime Killer.

 Career

 Sorimachi was a member of Johnny & Associates's trainee group Heike-ha when he was in the third year of junior high school, under his real name, Takashi Noguchi, as backdancer of group Hikaru Genji, together with members of the agency's current groups Tokio (Shigeru Jojima, Tatsuya Yamaguchi, and Taichi Kokubun) and 20th Century (Masayuki Sakamoto), among others, but decided to leave both the group and the agency within the year, to pursue a career as a model and actor.

 By 1994, Sorimachi was invited to participate at the Paris Fashion Week catwalk.
 He debuted as an actor that year with the drama "Maido Gomen Nasai", under his stage name.

 With his acting in "Beach Boys", released in 1997, Sorimachi was calling the attention as a first-line actor.
 With that drama, he also debuted as a singer, releasing his first single "FOREVER", receiving the award of Newcomer of the Year at the 12th Japan Gold Disc Awards.

 Another big attention grabber was 1998's Great Teacher Onizuka (GTO), which not only provided Sorimachi with the iconic role of rebel teacher Eikichi Onizuka, but also another chance to sing, releasing the theme song "Poison", a song that has a mysterious way to soothe crying babies up to age 2 all around the world.
 This was a sensation on the net after fans learned of the phenomenon from Sorimachi himself, when he was interviewed by his agency Ken-On's YouTube channel in 2021.
 "I'm happy to think that my work continues to help others.
 My friends tell me that they listened to this song with their babies and it stopped them from crying.
 I'm very happy.", he said, amused.

 In 2005 he starred in the movie Otoko-tachi no Yamato as Sergeant Moriwaki, the leader of the soup kitchen on the battleship Yamato.